cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 Part 3.
 Apply unspun wool fleece to the varnished side and/or scrape oblique lines into the varnish<br>
 Part 4.
 Apply metal leaf<br>
 Part 5.
 Oil the front side of the horn sheets with spike lavender oil to increase transparency<br>

+**Optional further experimentation**
-Possible Part 6.
-As noted by the author-practitioner, you could try this process using "thin glass" instead of (or perhaps in addition to?) horn.
+- As noted by the author-practitioner, you could try this process using "thin glass" as an alternative substrate for (or perhaps in addition to?) horn.
 The Making and Knowing Project did not experiment with this.
-As in all reconstruction research, there is lots of room for further experimentation.<br>
+As in all reconstruction research, there is always space for further trials.<br>

-The author-practitioner also mentions a side-project of fashioning a rose out of the leftover horn planings.
+- The author-practitioner also mentions a side-project of fashioning a rose out of the leftover horn planings.
 See section below.

 ### Materials
 -   Horn (we used buffalo horn)